I just placed an order but I need to cancel/adjust it. What do I do?

-Unfortunately, we don't have any brick-and-mortar locations where you can try stuff on (yet!).
+Unfortunately, we don't have any physical locations where you can try stuff on (yet!).
 To mitigate the risk of buying things without trying them on, however, we do offer free returns on all US orders.

 What body type is your clothing made for?

 Margu began with me making lots of clothing for myself as a hobby, and as a result, I use an approximation of my own measurements as base blocks for all our designs.
 I am 5'9", measure approximately 35"-27"-37", am a 32C, and generally wear a size 4/Small in Margu clothing — but that's not to say that our clothing isn't going to fit you if you're in no way similar to those measurements!
 I've seen a lot of people with a lot of different measurements and body types fit into Margu clothing.
 The key to a great fit is to read our fit guidelines both on each product page and in our Size Guide and to be OK with potentially wearing different sizes than you're used to (you may wear a size 4 in our tops and a size 10 in our bottoms, and that's totally normal!).

 I checked our your Size Guide, and I happen to fall outside of your size chart.
 Is there a way I can get one of your garments custom made to my measurements?

 Similarly to custom orders, whether or not we can accommodate custom sizing depends on how busy we are at the moment.
 Our pattern pieces are meticulously drafted and graded to fit the sizes in our size chart, and making custom garments takes a significant amount of extra time on our end.
 If you're interested in custom sizing, it never hurts to ask!

 Caring for Your Margu